Individual therapy for young people aged 11-35

 I currently provide only telehealth services due to Covid-19.
 In other times, I'm a member of Mindful Therapy Group, where I hold office space on the waterfront in Belltown, Seattle with beautiful views of the Olympics.
 My office is located at 101 Elliott Ave W, Suite 500, Seattle WA 98119.
-I also offer telehealth-only sessions for residents of Washington State.
+I also always offer telehealth-only sessions for residents of Washington State.

 What time do you have sessions?

-Monday through Thursday, 10AM-6:30PM.
+Monday through Thursday, 10AM-6:30PM depending on the day.
 Please contact me for details!

 Do you accept insurance?

-I accept Premera, Cigna, and Aetna insurance.
+I accept Premera, Cigna, Beacon, Regence, United, MHN, and Aetna insurance.
 And, many insurance plans will reimburse you for a large portion of out-of-network services.
 I am able to provide you a Superbill so that you can collect any out-of-network benefits you may have.

 What is the fee if I don't use insurance?